gregbkr/duply-tahoe-docker/README.md

 Port destination: 3457
 ```

-Test with: (should get a filtered/open state at leat)
+Test with: (should get a filtered/open state at least)

     nmap YOURPUBLIC_IP_ADDRESS -p 3456 -Pn

 ## 2.3 Storage client
-No backup files here, but all secrets here.
+This is the backup server: no backup files here, but all secrets are here.
 We will run backup and restore from here.
 So this container got tahoe-client and duply.

-Initialize tahoe-client (if first time) and use the introducer url from your grid:
+Initialize tahoe-client and use the introducer url from your grid:

     docker run --rm -v /root/.tahoe:/root/.tahoe/ duply \
         tahoe create-client \